 11. Creative destruction and new firms.
 Some economists are more positive about recessions suggesting that a recession can force inefficient firms out of business and enable more innovative and efficient firms to come to the fore.

 - However, good firms can go out of business in a recession due to temporary factors rather than long-term lack of competitiveness.

 12. Current account on balance of payments.
 If a country experiences a sharp fall in domestic consumption – it could see an improvement in the current account deficit.
 This is because import spending will fall.

-In the 1981 and 1991 recession, UK saw an improvement in the current account.
+In the 1981 and 1991 recession, the UK saw an improvement in the current account.
 But, the improvement in current account in 2009 was relatively short-lived.

-- It depends on causes of the recession.
+- It depends on the causes of the recession.
 For example in mid-1970s recession was caused by high oil prices.
 Therefore, inflation was higher than usual in a recession.

 - In the 1981 recession, the high value of the Pound hit the manufacturing (export) sector hard.
 In the 1991/92 recession, homeowners bore a higher burden because the recession was caused by very high-interest rates, which made mortgages expensive.
 In the 2008 recession, it was the finance and banking sector which experienced the biggest falls.

 - It depends on whether the recession is global or specific to a country.
 In 1981 and 1991, the UK recession was deeper than elsewhere in the world